 Section 5.
-Consumer Driven Health Plan Benefits Overview
+High Deductible Health Plan Benefits Overview

-This Plan offers a Consumer Driven Health Plan (CDHP).
-The CDHP benefit package is described here in this Section.
-Make sure that you review the benefits that are available under the benefit product in which you are enrolled.
+This Plan offers a High Deductible Health Plan (HDHP).
+The HDHP benefit package is described in this Section.
+Make sure that you review the benefits carefully.

-CDHP Section 5, which describes the CDHP benefits, is divided into subsections.
-Please read Important things you should keep in mind at the beginning of each subsection.
-Also, read the general exclusions in Section 6; they apply to the benefits in the following subsections.
-To obtain claim forms, claims filing advice, or more information about CDHP benefits, contact us at 1-888/238-6240 or on our website at www.aetnafeds.com.
+HDHP Section 5, which describes the HDHP benefits, is divided into subsections.
+Please read Important things you should keep in mind about these benefits at the beginning of each subsection.
+Also read the general exclusions in Section 6; they apply to benefits in the following subsections.
+To obtain claim forms, claims filing advice, or more information about HDHP benefits, contact us at 1-888/238-6240 or on our website at www.aetnafeds.com.